nathanmarz/storm/docs/documentation/Setting-up-a-Storm-cluster.md

     - 6703
 ```

 ### If you need support from external libraries or custom plugins, you can place such jars into the extlib/ and extlib-daemon/ directories.
 Note that the extlib-daemon/ directory stores jars used only by daemons (Nimbus, Supervisor, DRPC, UI, Logviewer), e.g., HDFS and customized scheduling libraries.
-Accordingly, two environmental variables STORM_EXT_CLASSPATH and STORM_EXT_CLASSPATH_DAEMON can be configured by users for including external classpath and daemon-only external classpath.
+Accordingly, two environmental variables STORM_EXT_CLASSPATH and STORM_EXT_CLASSPATH_DAEMON can be configured by users for including the external classpath and daemon-only external classpath.

 ### Launch daemons under supervision using "storm" script and a supervisor of your choice